-When preparing your RV for boondocking, it becomes important to have your battery bank adequately sized for your needs.
-This usually tends to involve a littel trial and error to get an accurate number as your needs may change from day to day.
-Eventually you will figure out if you have enough battery capacity or not.
-Here are some general guidelines to help you get a ball park estimate of your power requirements.
+When preparing your RV for boondocking, it's important to have your battery bank adequately sized for your needs.
+This usually involves some trial and error to get the right number.
+Eventually you will figure out if you have enough battery capacity.

 Estimating Your Power Needs

 Your battery bank should be sized to match your estimated daily power consumption.
 Consider a typical 24 hour period.
 What electrical items will you use and for how long?
 Determine the amount of current (in amps) that each piece of electrical equipment uses.
 Finally add it all up and compare it to the capacity (in Amp Hours) of your battery bank at full charge.